kvbalib/react-native-use-in-view/README.md

 ## Features

-- **Lightweight**: Minimal performance overhead.
+- **Lightweight**: Minimal performance overhead with throttled scroll events.
 - **TypeScript Only**: Enhanced type safety and developer experience.
-- **Scroll Observing**: Track and respond to scroll events within ScrollView or FlatList.
+- **Scroll Observing**: Track and respond to scroll events within `ScrollView` and `FlatList`.
-- **Visibility Tracking**: Efficiently determine the visibility of elements in a scrollable view.
+- **Visibility Tracking**: Accurately determine the visibility of elements within the scroll view’s visible area, even if the scroll view is not full-screen.
-- **Versitile**: Works with expo and bare React Native projects.
+- **Versitile**: Compatible with Expo, bare React Native projects, the New Architecture (Fabric and TurboModules), and Hermes JavaScript engine.

 ## Usage

-The `ref` must be attached to a native component (e.g., View, Text) or a custom component that forwards the ref to a native component.
+The `useInView` hook requires a `ref` to be attached to a native component (e.g., `View`, `Text`) or a custom component that forwards the ref to a native component.
+Wrap your `ScrollView` or `FlatList` with S`crollViewObserver` or `FlatListObserver` to enable visibility detection.

+Here are examples demonstrating usage with both observers:

 ```jsx
 import React from 'react'